 Individuals with IBD may be anemic from a combination of factors, such as chronic blood loss or malabsorption of certain vitamins and minerals.
 Adding dietary supplements could help improve this condition, with heme iron polypeptide (Proferrin®) being the preferred choice, due to its quick-acting and low side-effect profile.
 Occasionally, a blood transfusion may be necessary.

+There are two goals of treatment for Crohn’s disease and ulcerative colitis: 1) induction of remission, which is marked by the absence of symptoms and inflammation in the affected part of the gastrointestinal tract) followed by 2) maintenance of remission (prevention of flare-ups).
+To accomplish these goals treatment is aimed at controlling the ongoing inflammation in the intestinal tract.
+Through controlling inflammation, the symptoms of IBD will improve.
 This comes in many forms, using various body systems to effect relief.
 A physician may prescribe any of the following medications alone or in combination.
 It could take some time to find the right mix for any specific patient, as each case of IBD is unique.
 Depending on the location of your disease, a combination of drug delivery methods (oral and rectal) could help to ensure that all areas of the disease are covered.

 5-ASA helps to settle acute inflammation and, when taken on a long-term basis (maintenance), it tends to keep the inflammation inactive.
 It is important to keep up your medicine regimen even if your symptoms disappear and you feel well again.
 Maintenance therapy can be at the full initial dosage or at a reduced dosage and interval, depending on the disease response.